 Is there such a thing as too much chocolate?

 I mean… probably.
 I’ve been known to make several different chocolate layers (one of them being melted Nutella because NUTELLA), but that involves pouring the hot chocolate on top, letting it set and chill, adding more chocolate on top, setting and chilling, etc.

 You can totally do that if you want, but it’ll take up more time than we’re talking about in this recipe.

-I’m not a politically correct person, nor have I ever been a very sensitive person, so that’s about all the guidance I can give with regard to the naming convention here.
+I’m not very good at being a politically correct person, nor have I ever been a terribly sensitive person, so that’s about all the guidance I can give with regard to the naming convention here.

 [insert shrug emoji here]

 Frankly, it doesn’t really matter what you call it, because it’s always a huge hit.
 So whip up a batch, crack it, package it up in cute containers and gift them to some friends.

 And then make another batch for yourself because you’ll have some serious FOMO if you miss out on this.

 This might have basic ingredients, but the result is anything BUT basic!
 Saltines are covered with an easy caramel sauce, two types of chocolate, crushed and chopped peppermint, and assorted holiday sprinkles!